jaantollander/masters-thesis/content/30_background.md

 A computer cluster is a homogenous system where each node performs the same task.
 Nodes are connected via high-speed, local area networks.

-The components of a computer clusters consist of commercially available consumer hardware.
+The components of computer clusters consist of commercially available consumer hardware.

 Typically, a computer cluster is centrally managed by an organization such as a company or university.
 It relies on administrators and software from the organization and various vendors to configure the machine, install software, orchestrate its services and maintain it.